Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: CNOT-Circuit Synthesis: Depth Reduction Without Ancillae

 where

-Then we choose $b_{\Bmat}\in\bin$ that decreases most, which must be non-negative.
+We choose $b_{\Bmat}\in\bin$ with the largest decrease, which must be non-negative.

-To boost the selection, we pre-process and truncate $f(u,v)$ to the highest $\log^2n$ significant bits.
-Then even if the best $b_{\Bmat}$ increases the expectation, the fluctuation is $O\pbra{2^{-\log^2n}}$ and accumulates as an insensitive $o(1)$ term. \end{proof}
+To speed-up the selection, we pre-process and truncate $f(u,v)$ to the highest $\log^2n$ significant bits.
+Naturally, the truncation can introduce some errors, particularly, the best truncated $b_{\Bmat}$ can increase the expectation.
+However, because the fluctuation is sufficiently small, i.e., bounded by $O\pbra{2^{-\log^2n}}$, the errors accumulate as an insignificant $o(1)$ term. \end{proof}

-\lem{lem:traversal} presents a simple way to construct the row-traversal sequence.
-Though its length can be further improved, the asymptotic order is already tight and sufficient for our purpose.
-Thus we do not particularly pursue the optimal parameter in it.
+\Cref{lem:traversal} below presents a simple construction of the row-traversal sequence.
+Although one can further improve the length of the sequence, the achieved order is asymptotically tight and sufficient for our purpose.
+Thus, in favor of the simplicity of the presentation, we won't pursue the optimal parameter for the construction.